Future Host Guidelines

 All arrangements on the ground, including registration of delegates are made by host institution.
 We expect to see realistic administration costs in the budget which take account of costs for technical support (including web support if you intend to have an online registration facility, including payment) and all conference administration.

-Conferences are normally held in second/third week of January so we need an indication of the planned dates.
+Conferences are normally held in September, so we need an indication of the planned dates.

 The MeCCSA Annual Conference is a 3-day event commencing on the afternoon of day 1, with a full day 2 and a half or full day on day 3.
 The conference normally starts with a prestigious keynote speaker or plenary session.
 The second (full) day also generally includes a keynote speaker or plenary session and closes with a speaker or panel.
 The rest of the conference is organised in simultaneous parallel thematic panels in break-out rooms.
 Sufficient time should be provided between sessions for proper breaks as well as for lunch in order to facilitate contacts and exchange among participants.
 We welcome ideas for the screening etc. of examples of practice and for extra optional conference social events.
 There is normally a conference dinner or event on the second evening.